kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

      - Integer ID that identifies the resource
    * - name
      - string
-     - Name of the resource, usually this should be specified by the customer.
+     - Name of the resource, as specified by the customer.

 Normal Result: